Everything You Need to Know About Olive Harvesting

 200+ buyers trust Torg for sourcing

-HArvesting Olives - All You Need to Know
+Harvesting Olives - All You Need to Know

 The olive harvest is one of the most anticipated times of the year for olive growers.
 It’s a process where ripe olives are picked from trees, to be used as table olives or pressed into high-quality olive oil.
 Traditionally, this has been a labor-intensive activity, but in recent years, more modern methods have streamlined the process.